-When a new employee is engaged at a salary above the minimum for the class because of credit for previous experience, every other employee in that class who within thirty (30) days of the in-hiring rate being published applies to Human Resources and who has had similar experience (not previously credited) shall be entitled to credit on the same basis with that given to the new employee.
+Employees in the same position who within thirty (30) days of the inhiring rate being published applies to Human Resources and who has had similar experience (not previously credited) shall be entitled to credit on the same basis with that given to the new employee.
 Any adjustment to the employee's rate will be effective from the date of application for consideration.